Table of Contents

 Summary

 Lead scoring transforms how B2B SaaS companies qualify and prioritize prospects by systematically evaluating fit and engagement.
 This foundational GTM system enables sales teams to focus on high-value opportunities while marketing optimizes campaign effectiveness.
-Properly implemented lead scoring bridges strategy and execution, delivering measurable improvements in conversion rates and revenue predictability.
+By bridging strategy and execution, properly implemented lead scoring delivers measurable improvements in conversion rates and revenue predictability1 creating the architectural foundation necessary for scaling revenue operations.

 Why Lead Scoring Matters in B2B SaaS